trex18/cv-models/README.md

 # cv-models
-implementations of some CV models for classification
+implementations of some CV models for image classification